EmergingDigitalAcademy/intro-to-ecmascript-and-dom-programming/README.md

 `index.html` contains the game html elements, `script.js` will hold all of the game logic, and `style.css` holds all of the styles for the page (colors, padding, etc)

+No installation needed, just open `index.html` in a browser and get to work!